QUIET-LAKE-23602, 2019,

 Behaviour

-The programming of this behaviour was inspired by flocking behaviour seen in Boids an artificial life program, developed by Craig Reynolds.
-In Reynolds’ simulation, the simplest variation has three rules in basic flocking rules Separation: steer to avoid crowding, Alignment: steer towards the average movement and Cohesion: steer to move towards the average position (center of mass) of local flockmates.
-The sentiment score is used to manipulate various flocking behaviour to create fear, anger, joy or sadness behaviours.
+The programming of this behavior was inspired by flocking behavior observed in Boids, an artificial life program developed by Craig Reynolds.
+In Reynolds’ simulation, the simplest model of flocking is governed by three basic rules: separation, steering to avoid crowding local agents; alignment, steering toward the average direction of movement; and cohesion, steering toward the average position (center of mass) of nearby flockmates.

 Anger: An angry agent will push agents away.
 It still follows the other rules, but its presence disrupts the flow of the other agents in the flock.

-Sadness acts a speed limit to all the other behaviors reducing the overall velocity.
-Sad boids are unlikely to flock and are unable to flow with nearby flocks.
+Sadness acts as a speed limit to all the other behaviors, reducing the overall velocity.
+Sad agents are unlikely to flock and are unable to flow with nearby flocks.

-Fear: When a statement has a high fear score the agent created is more aware of predators.
-It is less likely to be eaten by predators and more likely to break away from the flock when a predator nearby
+Fear: When a statement has a high fear score, the agent created is more aware of predators.
+It is more likely to break away from the flock.

 Joy: When a statement has a high joy score the agents will flock closer together and move at a similar velocity as its flock.